Henkjan Honing

 Henkjan Honing (born 1959 in Hilversum) is a Dutch researcher.
-He is professor of Music Cognition at both the Faculty of Humanities and the Faculty of Science of the University of Amsterdam.
+He is professor emeritus of Music Cognition at the Faculty of Science of the University of Amsterdam.
 He conducts his research under the auspices of the Institute for Logic, Language and Computation, and the University of Amsterdam's Brain and Cognition center.

 Early life and education

 Honing obtained his PhD at City University (London) in 1991 with research into the representation of time and temporal structure in music.
 During the period between 1992 and 1997, he worked as a KNAW Research Fellow (Academieonderzoeker) at the University of Amsterdam's Institute for Logic, Language and Computation, where he conducted a study on the formalization of musical knowledge.
 Up until 2003, he worked as a research coordinator at the Nijmegen Institute for Cognition and Information (now F.C.
 Donders Centre for Cognitive Neuroimaging) where he specialized in the computational modeling of music cognition.